 The message is to consume your electricity when the grid has low-Carbon emissions.
-This is also greenwash as the annual Carbon emissions for the total network will not decrease, see sections 3.2 and 3.3.
+This is also greenwash as the annual Carbon emissions for the total network will not decrease.
 In fact, they may even increase if a lot of people respond to this message by increasing their consumption at these times.